Report on Probability A

 Report on Probability A is a science fiction novel by British writer Brian Aldiss.
 The novel was completed in 1962 and published in 1967 in the British magazine New Worlds after first being rejected by publishers in the United Kingdom, France and the United States.
 Report on Probability A has been described as an antinovel.
 It is a seminal work in the British New Wave of experimental science fiction that began appearing in New Worlds following the appointment of Michael Moorcock as editor in 1964.
 A revised and extended version was published by Faber and Faber in 1968 and Doubleday in 1969.
 New Worlds described it as "perhaps [Aldiss'] most brilliant work to date".

 According to Aldiss, the idea for the novel came from the Heisenberg uncertainty principle and its corollary that "observation alters what is observed".
 Aldiss, taking this as his starting point, "sat down to construct a fiction in which everything was observation within observation, and no ultimate reference point existed".
-The novel incorporates several related concepts in quantum physics, notably the many-worlds interpretation and different frames of reference. and its philosophical theme is indicated in the epigram, which quotes Goethe:
+The novel incorporates several related concepts in quantum physics, notably the many-worlds interpretation and different frames of reference.
+Its philosophical theme is indicated in the epigram, which quotes Goethe:

 Do not, I beg you, look for anything behind phenomena.
 They are themselves their own lesson.